 Under new European Union (EU) regulations, effective from July 1 this year, online marketplaces and their sellers will have significantly increased compliance obligations.

 In this opening article of a new series, we focus (at a high level) on five key issues facing marketplaces ahead of this July 1 introduction date.
-Other articles in this series include:
+Here are all of the other articles in this series:

 When is the marketplace liable?
 This will be the burning question marketplaces across the globe are asking ahead of the July 1 VAT rule changes.